Medhansh223/British-Auction-System/README.md

 3. **Redis Caching Layer:** Implementing a distributed cache (like Redis) for the `SupplierRankingService` to drastically reduce PostgreSQL load during intense, high-frequency bidding wars in the final seconds of an auction.

-4. **Auto-Bidding (Proxy Bidding) Agents:** Allowing suppliers to set a absolute "Floor Price".
-The system would then automatically submit counter-bids on their behalf to maintain L1 status until their floor price is reached.

-5. **Advanced Data Analytics:** Integrating Apache Kafka to stream auction activity logs into a data warehouse (like BigQuery) to analyze supplier behavior, generate cost-saving reports, and predict optimal freight pricing.

 ---

 ## 🧪 Testing